Return to the Newsroom

 Estonia is a country with a very specific corporate income tax system.
 In this small Baltic state, business companies are not required to pay tax until the profit is distributed by the company.
 In practice, as long as the Company does not pay dividends, it will not pay CIT at all.

-The Ministry of Finance plans to some extent transfer the Estonian solutions to the Polish tax system.
+The Ministry of Finance plans to some extent transfer the Estonian solutions to the Polish tax system, including the beneficial system for the investors in CIT in Poland.

 How will Estonian CIT function in practice?